SebastienWae/debugging-42/docs/debuggers/lldb.md

 (size_t) len = 11
 ```

-Simple operations like &, *, ->, [] can used to access the variables.
+Simple operations like &, *, ->, [] can be used to access the variables values.

 ```shell
 (lldb) frame variable str[3]
 (char) str[3] = 'l'
 ```

+You can access global variables with the `--show-globals` flag.

 The  `--format` option can change how the values are displayed.